-A long time ago, I was at the beginning of what would have been a great career in Chinese medicine, but Fate diverted me.
+A long time ago, I was at the beginning of what would have been a successful career in Chinese medicine, but Fate diverted me.

 You see, around the same time, I had started homeschooling my daughter but three days later, I quit.
 That was 17 years ago.
 I had started teaching her because she was four-years-old and that's what everyone was doing, so I figured it was the right thing to do, and I quit because I sensed by her four-year-old response that something was wrong.

 She was excited about learning to read: after all, it was something she saw me doing and she figured it must be enjoyable.
 But, it soon became clear to me that she was struggling to understand phonics, and she let me know, on that fateful third day, that she preferred to play with her brother.

 Something was off and I was determined to understand what was off and why.
 That determination became the catalyst for my subsequent tumble into the bewildering world of children's education.
 What followed were years of research, mentorship, and teaching, as I gradually unraveled an understanding of how children learn best and the subjects that are worth teaching.

 Good fortune led me to meet a man who became my mentor in education, John Taylor Gatto.
 John was the catalyst in my decision to leave a career in medicine in pursuit of discovering the finest methods in children's education.

 My professional training in Traditional Chinese Medicine proved invaluable because it helped me understand the neurological and psychological components to child development in relation to learning, most importantly, from a holistic perspective.

 But the biggest influence throughout my life was a renaissance man and classic scholar, my late father, David J. Hanson, who, when asked (and I often did!), could lecture on any one of the many classical subjects.

-As homeschoolers, we've got the best shot at doing things differently—of raising our children well and of giving them a real education.
+As parents and homeschoolers, we've got the best shot at doing things differently—of raising our children well and of giving them a real education.